bowman-lab/PopShift/README.md

 25 directories, 75 files
 ```

- ### issuing jug commands
+ ### Issuing jug commands
-there are other [jug commands](https://jug.readthedocs.io/en/latest/subcommands.html). in order to issue them for a jug file that has command line arguments, one must make sure that the same command-line arguments are provided. one must also be using the same versions of python and jug, so its important to have the environment the dock job was launched from active. thus, often the easiest thing to do is make the sbatch into a script that takes an argument, and inserts that argument in place of `execute`:
+There are other [jug commands](https://jug.readthedocs.io/en/latest/subcommands.html).
+In order to issue them for a jug file that has command line arguments, one must make sure that the same command-line arguments are provided.
+One must also be using the same versions of python and jug, so its important to have the environment the dock job was launched from active.
+Thus, often the easiest thing to do is make the sbatch into a script that takes an argument, and inserts that argument in place of `execute`:

 ```
 #!/bin/bash